The Best Setups For Gas Grills, Gas Grill Maintenance And Troubleshooting

 The meat

-Put the meat on the rack above the water.
-Close the lid and walk away.
-Add more hot water if you need it.
+Put the meat on the rack in the indirect zone or above the water.
+Add more hot water if you need it during the cook.
 As long as the meat is hovering above the water, it will not burn.
 You will be amazed at the rich, complex flavors you can get with this simple technique.

 Try a burnt offering

 Meat drippings incinerate when they fall onto hot flavor bars, ceramics, or lava rocks, and they create flavor molecules that land on the meat and can really add character.
 So try putting a hamburger, or some meat trimmings, or even fat trimmings above the hot flames as a burnt offering.
-Maybe coat the trimmings with a flavorful sweet sauce.
-They will burn to a crisp, and they may cause flareups, but your meat is off to the side so it won't burn.
+They will burn to a crisp, and they may cause flareups, but your meat is on the other side so it won’t burn.
 They may also cause a rise in temp, so you may need to compensate by turning down the gas.

-Don't crowd the cooking surface.
+- Don’t crowd the cooking surface.
 Leave room to move food away from flareups.
+2-zone is still the best setup if you have the space.

 Why all the vents on gas grills?

-Gas grills have lots of gaps under the lid.
+Gas grills have lots of vents and gaps under the lid.
 They are there for safety.
-The gaps seem to prevent you from getting maximum heat to the cooking surface.
+They seem to prevent you from getting maximum heat to the cooking surface.
 They also make it hard to create, capture, and control smoke, making smoking tricky, but it can be done.

 I asked the VP of Product Development at Weber, why so much air flow?
 He explained that for a gasser to burn cleanly, with minimal soot, the gas/air mix must be balanced.
 Most of this happens at the junction between the pipe just behind the knob and the pipe that goes to the burners.
 This is called the venturi, and you can adjust it on some grills if you need to.
 Others, Webers among them, lock the venturi so they cannot be adjusted.
 You shouldn't need to.